Tech-at-DU/ACS-4330-Query-Languages/final-assessment.md

 - Display the priority when you list todos
 - Set the "Complete final assessment" todo to "High" priority
 - Sort todos by priority

+### Stretch Challenge: Add Date type

+Add a Date type.
+The date type should store a date in UTC.

+Add a Date field to the Todo type.

 ## Submit your work